Selecting a listing duration

 When you list your item, you can select a listing duration of 1, 3, 5, 7, or 10 days.
-If you're using the fixed price format, you can also choose a 30-day or Good 'Til Cancelled duration.
-For items listed in eBay Motors Vehicle categories, the 10-day duration is not usually recommended.
+If you're using the fixed price format, you can also choose a 30-day or Good 'Til Cancelled listing duration.
+For items listed in eBay Motors Vehicle categories, the 10-day duration isn't usually recommended.

 You can schedule listings to start at the day and time you choose—up to 3 weeks in advance.
 You can create your listings at your convenience and control the time they start and end.

 Your buyers: Many buyers watch items for a while and think about them before placing a bid or using Buy It Now.
 A longer duration may be to your advantage.